 - 2.7 The allocation process for strategic CIL in Reading is that funds are used to cover spending against the capital programme, ensuring that the items that receive funds comply with the requirements of the Regulations.
 Therefore, for strategic CIL, allocation does not occur before spend.
 For this reason, the allocation of strategic CIL is the same figure as spend, and the list of projects to which strategic CIL was allocated is the same list as the projects on which strategic CIL was spent (see Table 2.6).
-The same is true for administration, which is allocated to cover spend which has already taken place during the year. - 2.8 At the end of 2020-21, there was £13.432m of strategic CIL which remained unallocated.
-Most of this was the high level of CIL collected during 2019-20 and 2020-21, which has not yet been formally allocated. - 2.9 The process of allocating 15% neighbourhood CIL is different, in that allocation of funds does take place by a formal decision before spend.
-There was no full round of allocating 15% neighbourhood CIL in 2020-21, but there were some amendments to existing allocations.
-Additional funds were allocated to the High Street Heritage Action Zone programme and to the Broad Street seating refurbishment, with the latter partly funded through an underspend on the Dog Fountain project.
+The same is true for administration, which is allocated to cover spend which has already taken place during the year. - 2.8 At the end of 2021-22, there was £12.165m of strategic CIL which remained unallocated.
+This represents a reduction on the amount unallocated at the end of

+- 2020-21, but is still a significant amount, stemming in particular from the large amount of CIL collected in 2019-20 and the low amount of allocations in 2020-21. - 2.9 The process of allocating 15% neighbourhood CIL is different, in that allocation of funds does take place by a formal decision before spend.
+Allocation of £1.557 of 15% neighbourhood CIL was agreed at Policy Committee on 14th June 2021.
+There was a subsequent alteration to this allocation in January 2022 to reallocate a £0.035m underspend at Arthur Newbery Park to Oxford Road Recreation Ground.
+A further allocation of £1.623m of 15% neighbourhood CIL was agreed at Policy Committee on 7th March 2022.

-Table 2.3: Projects to neighbourhood CIL allocated 2020-21
+Table 2.3: Projects to neighbourhood CIL allocated 2021-22